7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Storage/Azure-Administration-Blob-Storage.md

 Azure Data Box | Rugged device to physically transport data to Azure Azure Import/Export service | Service to ship physical disks for data transfer no Azure

+#### Lifecycle management policy rules

+- `If` clause  sets the evaluation clause for the policy rule.
+	- `If Last modified >= 10 days ago`
+- `Then` clause sets the action clause for the policy rule.
+	- `Then...`
+		- Delete blob
+		- Move to archive storage
+		- Move to cold storage

+#### Blob object replication

+Requires:
+- Version enabled for Hot or Cool tier
+- Object replication doesn't support blob snapshots
+- Hot or Cool tier for replication for Hot or Cool tier
+- When you configure object replication, you create a replication policy
+- A replication policy includes one or more rules that specify a source container and a destination container

+- Consider:
+	- Latency by client's closest region
+	- More efficient for compute workloads
+	- Data distribution
+	- Costs benefits of Lifecycle management

+#### Workflows

 [Managing Lifecycle](https://learn.microsoft.com/en-us/azure/storage/blobs/lifecycle-management-policy-configure?tabs=azure-portal) can be rule base to change to a different storage tier
 ```json
 {